docker/docs/content/manuals/desktop/vmm.md

 > [!NOTE]
 >
 > QEMU will be deprecated in a future release.

 QEMU is a legacy virtualization option for Apple Silicon Macs, primarily supported for older use cases.

 Docker recommends transitioning to newer alternatives, such as Docker VMM or the Apple Virtualization Framework, as they offer superior performance and ongoing support.
 Docker VMM, in particular, offers substantial speed improvements and a more efficient development environment, making it a compelling choice for developers working with Apple Silicon.

+Note that this is not related to using QEMU to emulate non-native architectures in [multi-platform builds](/manuals/build/building/multi-platform.md#qemu).

 ## HyperKit (Legacy) for Intel-based Macs